 Your local manager may contact you during or after the move for your feedback.
 They can also provide you with advice, and can help address and resolve any concerns or queries you may have about any the relocation or housing process.

 You can find the contact details of your local Defence Relocation and Housing Manager by calling the Defence Service Centre on 1800 333 362.

 It is important to advise both Toll Transitions and Defence Housing Australia of any special relocation or housing requirements your family may have.

 Families who have dependants with special needs can access support services during the move such as a valet unpack, appropriate transit accommodation, and special housing allocation or modifications.

-Related: Dependents with special needs
+Related: Dependants with special needs